jpmit/pybetdaq/betdaq/README.md

 As well as 'Event' objects in the example above, the library defines 'Market', 'Selection' and 'Order' objects, which are designed to be useful abstractions for trading applications.
 The library functions typically return lists of these objects.
-For example,
+For example:
 ```python
 betdaq.GetEventSubTreeNoSelections([100004])
 ```
 will return a list of Market objects for the top level event with id 100004 (which happens to be Horse Racing).
-And
+And:
 ```python
 betdaq.GetPrices([111, 112])
 ```